VRHIKKY/VketCloudSDK_Documents/docs/hs/hs_overview.en.md

 ![hs_overview_6](img/hs_overview_6.jpg)

-For callback functions provided in the SDK such as OnClickNode, please refer to [Component/Callback functions](./hs_component.md).
+For callback functions provided in the SDK such as OnClickNode, please refer to [Components / Callback functions](./hs_component.md).

 ## About Player / Item / Node